Adventureland (film): Plot

-With her father and stepmother out of town, Em throws a party.
-At the party, Em and James discover they share a similar taste in music.
-Em persuades James to join her in her swimming pool, but an unfortunately timed erection humiliates him in front of everyone.
-After the party, Mike Connell, who is married and has been having an affair with Em, comes over and they have sex.
-As the love triangle between Mike, Em, and James continues to develop, other romances blossom between their coworkers at Adventureland.
-James also has a brief romance with rides worker Lisa P.
+With her father and stepmother out of town, Em throws a party, where she and James discover they share a similar taste in music.
+As they bond in the house's swimming pool, James realizes that he has an unfortunately timed erection; Frigo notices this mishap and announces it to the partygoers.
+After the party, Mike Connell, the park's maintenance man who is married and has been having an affair with Em, comes over and they have sex.

+Despite the illicit affair between Em and Connell, James and Em continue to develop feelings for one another, establishing an easy rapport and sharing a similar sense of humor and taste in music.
+James and Connell also become closer as friends, with James confessing to Connell that he loves Em.
+Em, confused by her relationship with Connell and feelings for James, initially balks when James tells her how he feels about her.
+Saddened by her rejection, James seeks solace by going on a date with another employee at the amusement park, Lisa P., who is fawned over by most of the male staff.
+Ridden with guilt after kissing Lisa P., James tells Em about their date but says he'd rather continue to see Em.
+Moved by James's honesty, Em ends her affair with Connell.
+However, on the same night she does this, another of James's coworkers tells him he saw Em and Connell having sex in the back of Connell's car.
+Frigo drives James to Connell's mother's house, and they see Em leaving.

-Another of James' coworkers tells James that one night, he saw Em and Connell doing "pushups without any pants on" in the back of Connell's car.
-Frigo drives James to Connell's mother's house and they see Em leaving.
-James tells Lisa about the affair and asks her not to tell anyone, but she tells her friend Kelly and soon afterwards the news spreads throughout the park.
-Em quits and moves back to New York.
+A distraught James confronts Em, who breaks down in tears and says she is stupid for continuing to see Connell while developing her relationship with James.
+James tells Lisa about the affair and asks her not to tell anyone, but she tells her friend Kelly, and soon afterwards, the news spreads throughout the park.
+Humiliated, Em quits and returns to NYU.
 James gets drunk, crashes his father's car into their neighbor's tree, and passes out.
-The next morning, James' prospective grad school roommate decides to go to Harvard Business School instead, leaving him with nowhere to live in New York.
+The impending repairs to the car cost James all of the money he made over the summer.
+Additionally, as matters worsen, one of his college roommates, Eric, decides to go to Harvard Business School instead of Columbia, leaving James with nowhere to live in New York City.

-James heads to New York City and waits outside Em's apartment in the rain.
+With help from Frigo, James heads to New York and waits outside Em's apartment in the rain.
 When she arrives, she invites him in and they reconcile.
+James says he'll find a job, work out, and attend school next year.
+Em reveals that she still has an Adventureland shirt.
+After they head inside, they both kiss.
+James loses his virginity to Em, cementing their new relationship.